8/6/2024

 Claude LeBlanc

-Julie, the $50 million is a plan that we have indicated we will initiate immediately post close of the AAC transaction.
-We do have some additional capital available between now and close, but we remarked that for other business purposes and just prudent capital management.
-We're gonna wait until we close the AAC transaction to officially launch into that.
+Julian, the $50 million is a plan that we have indicated we will initiate immediately post-close of the AAC transaction.
+We do have some additional capital available between now and close, but we remarked that for other business purposes and just capital management.
+We're going to wait until we close the AAC transaction to officially launch into that.
 You're right, it is on a larger side, if you will, in terms of buybacks relative to our market cap.
-Although, as we've indicated, we believe that our share trading values are below our view of the value of the company and we believe that that gap we hope will reduce between now and the closing of the transaction, potentially in connection with the closing of the transaction, but we do have strong conviction to deploy the full $50 million if market conditions are appropriate, depending on where stock prices and as it relates to the 5% limitation, while that is something that we'll keep a close eye on as we progress, we have developed a plan to mitigate the risk of that, but we won't be using that as a hard line in the event that there was potentially some shift, that's something that we will be prepared to deal with, although we're not looking to create shift that would in any way jeopardize the NOLs.
+Although, as we've indicated, we believe that our share trading values are below our view of the value of the company, and we believe that that gap, we hope, will reduce between now and the closing of the transaction, potentially in connection with the closing of the transaction.
+But we do have strong conviction to deploy the full $50 million if market conditions are appropriate, depending on where stock price is.
+And as it relates to the 5% limitation, while that is something that we'll keep a close eye on as we progress, we have developed. a plan to mitigate the risk of that.
+But we won't be using that as a hard line in the event that there was potentially some shift.
+That's something that we will be prepared to deal with, although we're not looking to create a shift that would in any way jeopardize the NLLs.

 speaker

-That's helpful, thank you.
-And then just thinking about, obviously there are a few moving parts between now and closing of the ASU transaction in terms of whole core liquidity moving around, but I'm curious when you think about further out, I'm curious how you think about whole core leverage and how much leverage you might be willing to use the holding company level to fund additional growth opportunities and or just different investments for the platform.
+That's helpful.
+Thank you.
+And then just thinking about, you know, obviously there are a few moving parts between now and closing of the AAC transaction in terms of, you know, hold cool liquidity moving around.
+But I'm curious when you think about, you know, further out, I'm curious how you think about hold cool leverage and, you know, how much leverage you might be willing to use at the holding company level, you know, to fund, you know, additional growth opportunities, you know, and or, you know, just different investments for us, you know, the platform.

 speaker

-Sure, Julian, so we're not afraid of leverage, certainly we could use leverage if it makes economic sense, we wanna leverage the company, whether it's because of puts and calls or other acquisition opportunities, it's gonna be measured against what the profile of those investments and acquisitions are to make sure that we have the right leverage for the balance sheet that protects the balance sheet and so at the end of the day, that's our primary goal is to grow the business in a responsible way and protect the balance sheet and optimize the financial flexibility, but as a normal course company and growing company now, leverage makes a lot of sense and it's one of the ways in which we can optimize our course of capital and the efficiency of our balance sheet.
-So, I think over a longer term, the normalized level of leverage could be in the range of three, two to three, two to four times, EBITDA that may peak up at certain point in time, depending on short term transactions, but as a normal cost, that seems to be the level of leverage that would make sense for us over the long term.
+Sure, Julia.
+So, you know, we, we're not afraid of leverage, certainly, you know, we could use leverage, if it makes, you know, economic sense, we want to, we're going to leverage the company, whether it's because of, you know, puts and calls or other acquisition opportunities, it's going to be measured against, you know, what the profile of those investments and acquisitions are to make sure that we have the right leverage for the balance sheet that protects the balance sheet.
+That's our primary goal is to grow the business in a responsible way and protect the balance sheet and optimize the financial flexibility.
+But as a normal course company and growing company now, leverage makes a lot of sense. one of the ways in which we can optimize, you know, our cost of capital and the efficiency of our balance sheet.
+So, you know, I think over longer term, you know, the normalized level of leverage could be in the range of, you know, three, two to three, two to four times, you know, EBITDA that may, you know, peak up at certain point in time, depending on, you know, short-term, you know, transactions, but as a normal cost that seems to be, the level of leverage that would make sense for us over the long term.

 speaker

-That's very helpful, I agree with you at the time and I will jump back in with you.
+That's very helpful.
+I appreciate the time, and I will jump back in with you.
+Sure.

 speaker